-Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Need to Win
+Browns Are the NFL's Biggest Week 1 Winners—and They Didn't Even Win

 No, they're not going to win 12 games.
 But they could win eight or nine, and for this franchise that would be like being admitted into the Federation.

-After the game, the Browns were saying the right thing.
+After the game, the Browns were saying the right things.
 They weren't happy with a tie (win).

-Was there any consolation, coach Hue Jackson was asked?
+Was there any consolation, coach Hue Jackson was asked.

 "No," he told reporters.

-You don't feel consolation because the team had chances to win, he was asked?
+Because the team had chances to win, he was asked.

 "Yes," he said.

 "I think the football team has grit.
-They are tough minded," Jackson said.
+They are tough-minded," Jackson said.
 "They fought through it.
 No, we were not playing as well offensively early in the game.
-We made a commitment here at halftime, made some adjustments, guys came back and we fought hard.
-I thought defense, offense and special teams—all three (phases)—they did that in the second half.
+We made a commitment here at halftime, made some adjustments, guys came back, and we fought hard.
+I thought defense, offense and special teams—all three [phases]—they did that in the second half.
 That is what gave us the chance to be 21-21 at the end there."

-Gordon also made it clear to reporters afterwards that a tie isn't acceptable.
+Gordon also made it clear to reporters afterward that a tie isn't acceptable.

 But you did win, Josh.